hyperledger-archives/sawtooth-rfcs/text/0000-delete-prefix.md

 		repeated string addresses_prefix = 2;
 	}

-	// A response form the contextmanager/validator with the addresses that
+	// A response from the context_manager/validator with the addresses
-	// were deleted
+	// that were deleted
 	message TpStateDeleteResponse {
 		enum Status {
 			STATUS_UNSET = 0;